Jherlil/meukeyhunt/README.md

 ## Machine learning enhancements

-This fork integrates a simple ML pipeline.
-The CSV loader prints a compact progress bar while reading data, and the IA module suggests promising keys for Keyhunt to test before scanning sequential ranges.
-Basic regression tests can be executed with `make check`.
+This fork integrates an ML pipeline.
+The CSV loader now shows a compact progress bar during training data import without spamming the terminal.
+The IA wrapper consults the RL engine for candidate keys before sequential ranges are scanned.
+Regression tests covering CSV loading and feature extraction can be executed with `make check`.

 # Disclaimer